Gegy/colored-lights/README.md

 ![Example of lighting](https://i.imgur.com/UG3IiH6.jpeg)

-## Configuration
+## Configuration & Mod Integration
-The colors emitted by blocks can be configured with a resource pack.
+The colors emitted by blocks can be configured with a resource pack!
+This means any mod can easily add colored light compatibility by just adding a data file.

-To modify light colors, add `assets/colored_lights/light_colors.json`:
+To modify or add light colors, create `assets/colored_lights/light_colors.json`:
 ```json
 {
   "replace": false,